Trichuris Trichiura - Whipworm

 food.
 You can also freeze it for a few days to kill any parasites.

 Whipworm is one of the worms being used in helminthic therapy which helps against allergies and autoimmune

-Also check out the whipworm pictures and videos.
+Also check out the whipworm videos.